Navigating Health Care, Housing, and Social Security

-Soon after, his social security card arrived and he thought it was a dream.
+Soon after, his social security card arrived.
 He was then able to apply for an identification card.
-Even then he couldn’t believe he was in line to take his identification picture, saying “I always dreamed of making it this far in the process.”
+Even then he couldn’t believe he was in line to take his identification picture, saying, “I always dreamed of making it this far in the process.”

 His challenges are not over yet.
 Scott is now faced with providing proof of his work earnings for all the years he has worked in order to apply for social security and disability benefits since all of his work history is attributed to a number that really wasn’t his.

 With the help of the Community Based Case Management grant and City of Reno Flexible Housing Program, he has supportive housing for the next six months.
 However, those funds run out in six months and only cover housing, not living expenses.
-He can access some of Community Health Alliance’s patient needs funds to help and in the meantime, our social workers are helping him to navigate the Social Security process to get his disability approved in that window of time so that he can claim what he has earned.
+He can access some of Community Health Alliance’s patient needs funds to help.
+In the meantime, our community health workers are helping him navigate the Social Security process to get his disability approved in that window of time so that he can claim what he has earned.

 Sign Up for Our NewsletterSubscribe